 The Motivators and Obstacles to Offering Pro Bono Services

 In 2004, a similar one-year study the American Bar Association conducted discovered some of the motives and the obstacles for lawyers performing pro bono work.
 A professional sense of duty along with the personal satisfaction received from the work were reasons noted by 70 percent of the lawyers surveyed.
 The next significant motivator noted by 43 percent was acknowledging the needs of the poor and responding to their specific requests for assistance.

 Among the obstacles that hold lawyers back from offering pro bono services are lack of time, lack of specific expertise and skills in the required area, and employer-related issues like billable hours expectations.
 Those whose employers encouraged pro bono services were more likely to perform them.
 Where the employers weren’t in favor, very few engaged in pro bono activities.

 How Law Schools & the American Bar Association Encourage Pro Bono Work

 Clearly, lawyers have a strong sense of personal duty in their profession to help those in need.
 Equally as evident is the need for these services to be rendered.
 In response, law schools are increasingly emphasizing the importance of pro bono contributions.
 They are seeking to instill in their students an obligation to public service as a part of their law career.
 In fact, many schools require pro bono participation for graduation requirements or have formal, coordinated pro bono volunteer programs.

 The American Bar Association is currently seeking to motivate employers to make pro bono a priority in their workplace.
 They also want to offer strategies to organizations and associations on how to best recruit attorneys as volunteers since these are obviously key in connecting those in need with willing pro bono attorneys.
-As extra incentive each year, the American Bar Association presents five awards to individual lawyers and institutions that have demonstrated outstanding commitment to volunteer legal services.
+As an extra incentive each year, the American Bar Association presents five awards to individual lawyers and institutions that have demonstrated outstanding commitment to volunteer legal services.